hmlongco/Factory/Sources/Factory/Factory.docc/GettingStarted/Containers.md

     }
 }
 ```
-Containers also provides a set of "helper" functions that will make a properly bound Factory for us.
+That mechanism's a bit formal, so containers also provide a set of shorthand functions that will make properly bound Factory's for us.
+The following definition provides the same result as the one above.
 ```swift
 extension Container {
     var convenientService: Factory<MyServiceType> {